 Our faculty committee will review all USC Kaufman Portfolios and invite a small number of finalists to a live audition on campus.
-All applicants will receive an email notification about the live audition in mid-December.
+All applicants will receive a decision via their admission portal about the live audition in mid-December.
 Students who are not invited to a live audition will go back into the general application pool and receive full consideration for the other major listed on their applications.

 Final admission decisions

-After the second round, faculty will recommend students to the USC Office of Admission.
+After the live auditions, faculty will recommend students to the USC Office of Admission.
 There will be a back and forth between the Office of Admission and USC Kaufman about each candidate’s talent, academic preparation and fit for our community.
 Students who are not recommended for the dance program will go back into the general application pool and receive full consideration for the other major listed on their applications.

 All applicants will receive a final decision by April 1, with scholarship information to follow in early April.

 We know that we’re asking for a lot of content and that it will take a lot of time for you to compile all of these materials.
-But, we hope that you’ll think of each component or part of the process as an opportunity to tell us about yourself.
+However, we hope that you’ll think of each component of the application and part of the process as an opportunity to tell us about yourself.
 We can’t wait to meet you!

 By Anne Aubert-Santelli, Associate Dean of Admission and Student Services